Cray-HPE/docs-csm/operations/network/management_network/mellanox/vlan_interface.md

 ## Show commands to validate functionality

+(`switch#`)

 ```console
 show vlan
 ```

 ## Expected results

-* Administrators can configure the VLAN
+* Administrators can configure the VLAN.
-* Administrators can enable the interface and associate it with the VLAN
+* Administrators can enable the interface and associate it with the VLAN.
-* Administrators can create an IP-enabled VLAN interface, and it is up
+* Administrators can create an IP-enabled VLAN interface, and it is up.
-* Administrators validate the configuration is correct
+* Administrators validate the configuration is correct.
-* Administrators can ping from the switch to the client and from the client to the switch
+* Administrators can ping from the switch to the client and from the client to the switch.

 [Back to Index](../README.md)